Mar 18, 2024

 It can happen in any work environment, and the care industry is no different – staff may not feel like they are able to voice any wellbeing issues they might be having, or they may not feel comfortable about talking to their manager about any issues they might be having.
 This is why it’s so important to promote a positive work culture that is open, inclusive and supportive of wellbeing.
 For example, management can raise the awareness of wellbeing within the home by including the staff in decision-making when it comes to formal policies – allowing staff a significant say in how their wellbeing will be supported.

-Importantly, adopting an approach that involves the entire workforce of a care home in discussions about wellbeing, and providing a safe and understanding environment where they feel empowered to discuss how they feel or share their input on wellbeing policies, will go a long way to normalise conversations about mental health and to address any stigmas that might be associated with discussions on wellbeing, which may well be stopping people from discussing it in the first place.
+Importantly, adopting an approach that involves the entire workforce in discussions about staff wellbeing, and providing a safe and understanding environment where they feel empowered to discuss how they feel or share their input on staff wellbeing policies, will go a long way to normalise conversations about mental health and to address any stigmas that might be associated with discussions on wellbeing, which may well be stopping people from discussing it in the first place.

 Benefits and career progression